matomo-org/matomo/plugins/TestRunner/README.vue.md

   - Exported as `MATOMO_CURRENT_PLUGIN` for the npm test process.
   - Enforces test discovery scope to `plugins/<Name>/vue/**/*.spec.[tj]s`.
   - Fails fast with a non-zero exit if the plugin path does not exist.
+- `--run-in-band`
+  - Forwards Jest `--runInBand` to run tests serially.
-- `-o`, `--options`
+- `--verbose`
-  - Forwards additional options to `vue-cli-service test:unit` through `npm test -- ...`.
+  - Forwards Jest `--verbose` for detailed test output.
 ### Execution details

 - The command runs from the Matomo root directory.
-- It executes `npm test` and appends translated CLI options.
+- It executes `npm test` and appends translated test path filters when needed.

 ### Examples